 As part of the Loyola University New Orleans community, we are all committed to acting for and with others to help keep our campus safe, healthy, and informed.
 That's the Wolf Pack way.
 If you are feeling any symptoms of COVID-19, or if you are exposed to someone who tests positive for coronavirus, it is important that you stay home and take action to prevent the spread of the virus.
 This global health pandemic reminds us that we are all in this together, and your actions can affect those around you.
 Loyola has many support systems to help you understand your risk and assess your symptoms.

 We’ve created a comprehensive system of health policies and procedures based on the latest guidance and considerations from local, state, and public health officials.
 We’ve also partnered with Ochsner Health to review our plans and provide ongoing medical guidance.
 Please follow the outlined process below.

-Before you arrive on campus in the fall, you must complete the COVID-19 and Emergency Preparedness Training using Canvas, our new online learning system.
+New students planning to live on campus in the spring must complete the COVID-19 and Emergency Preparedness Training using Canvas, our new online learning system.
 You can access the training in Canvas by signing into your Single Sign On (SSO) portal and entering your credentials.
 If you are a new student who has not yet set up your SSO you can find more information or watch this short video.

 Please note: If you are taking classes completely online and will not be coming to campus this semester, then you are not required to complete these tasks.